 Plans for Re-Opening

-We are going to be re-opening Sunday morning services starting on July 5 @ 10 am.
+We will be re-opening Sunday morning services starting on July 5, 2020 @ 10 am.

 This will be phase one of re-opening, and we will only be allowed to have services on Sunday mornings at 10 am.
 There will be a Bible class and morning service where families or households will sit together.